SiddharthOza00/US-States-guessing-game/README.md

 If you guessed correctly then the you will see the name of the state on it's location on the map.

+You can see the screenshots of the output in the folder __Screenshot__.

 **#Requirements-to-run-the-code**